ElucidataInc/polly-docs/docs/Data Lake.md

 *   CCLE Heatmap

-####Gene Essentiality
+**Gene Essentiality**

 Gene Essentiality of the gene describes the efficacy vs selectivity map for a gene based on different models.
 The terms can be defined as:

-*   **Efficacy** : how essential the gene is in the sensitive cell lines (the more negative the efficacy is, the more essential the gene is).
+*   **Efficacy**: how essential the gene is in the sensitive cell lines (the more negative the efficacy is, the more essential the gene is).

-*   **Selectivity** : how selectively essential the gene is between sensitive and resistant cell lines (the more positive the selectivity is, the more selective the gene is).
+*   **Selectivity**: how selectively essential the gene is between sensitive and resistant cell lines (the more positive the selectivity is, the more selective the gene is).

-As shown in the following image, you can search for a gene for it’s essentiality and *Press Go* to check the scores.
+As shown in the following image, you can search for a gene and its essentiality.
+Click on *Press Go* to check the scores.

 ![Select gene](../img/DepMapCCLE/image5.png)

-The search returns an *essentiality map* on the left panel with the searched gene highlighted with red color.
-The right panel describes the efficacy and selectivity scores of the *matched gene* and the *dependency scores* of different models in the datalake.
+The search returns an *essentiality map* on the left panel with the searched gene highlighted in red color.
+The right panel describes the efficacy and selectivity scores of the *matched gene* and the *dependency scores* of different models in the data lake.

 ![Essentiality](../img/DepMapCCLE/image6.png)

 ![Matched genes](../img/DepMapCCLE/image7.png)

 ![Dep score](../img/DepMapCCLE/image8.png)

-####Gene Cluster
+**Gene Cluster**

 In concept, genes that work together as complexes or pathways should show similar dependency scores across cell lines.
-With this assumption, 2,492 essential genes were clustered based on the similarity of their dependency scores across 423 cell lines—the resulting clusters group essential genes that likely work together.
+With this assumption, 2,492 essential genes were clustered based on the similarity of their dependency scores across 423 cell lines; the resulting cluster groups essential genes that likely work together.

-As shown in the figure below you can query for your gene of interest to see which genes cluster together with it.
-To do the search, type in the name of the gene.
+As shown in the figure below, you can query for your gene of interest to see which genes cluster with it.
+To search, type in the name of the gene.
 Suggestions will be displayed to help you select the gene of your interest.
-There is an option to change the *cluster size* to change the parameters for stringency of clustering.
-Small cluster equate to stringent cutoffs.
+The *cluster size* option changes the parameters for stringency of clustering.
+A small cluster equates to stringent cutoffs.

 ![Cluster gene select](../img/DepMapCCLE/image9.png)